weewx/weewx/docs_src/quickstarts/git.md

 The program `weewxd` does the data collection, archiving, uploading, and report generation.
 You can run it directly, or as a daemon.

-When you run WeeWX directly, it will print data to the screen.
-WeeWX will stop when you log out, or when you terminate it with `control-c`.
+When you run `weewxd` directly, it will print data to the screen.
+It will stop when you log out, or when you terminate it with `control-c`.

 ```{.shell .copy}